yigityavuz1/ChildStoryBookVisualizer/README.md

-# Child Story Book Visualizer Pipeline
+# Child Story Book Visualizer

 A multi-modal application that transforms a child's storybook PDF into a visual narrative!
 This project takes an uploaded PDF of a children’s story, extracts and summarizes its content, generates multiple visual depiction prompts in a user‑selected illustration style, and then uses a text-to-image AI model (via the Hugging Face Inference API) to produce a gallery of illustrations depicting key scenes from the story.